ATNoG/ml-meta-perf/assets/docs/08-limitations.md

 **Twenty datasets is the binding constraint on every cross-validated number here.**

-- Leave-one-dataset-out R² varies by ±0.07 between adjacent term counts from fold noise alone.
+- Leave-one-dataset-out R² is sensitive to equation length and the small set of folds.
 The curve should be read, never a single cell.
-- E1's cross-validated numbers rest on 20 folds and are correspondingly unstable — its leave-one-dataset-out R² is negative at 1–4 terms and 0.217 at 7.
+- E1's cross-validated numbers rest on 20 folds and are correspondingly unstable — its leave-one-dataset-out R² ranges from 0.127 to 0.301 at 1–4 terms and reaches 0.341 at 7.
-- The knee detector, the Pareto front and the "best cross-validated" rule all operate on a curve whose points carry that much noise.
-That they agree on 12–14 terms is reassuring, not conclusive.
+- The knee detector, the Pareto front and the "best cross-validated" rule all operate on a curve whose points carry sampling noise.
+The current choice of 16 terms favours brevity;
+  the full configuration sweep under the latest grammar constraint remains pending.

 Twenty-five models is more comfortable but still small for the leave-one-model-out protocol.